What Are Rare Earth Metals and Why They Matter

 There is an irony to this impact given that Rare Earth Metals are important to the development of various technologies that feature in carbon net zero strategies.

-High Demand Rare Earth Metals
+The Rare Earth Metals In High Demand

 Data display graphic, representing the growing demand for Rare Earth Metals.